s-fleck/sifr/README.md

-sifr is a tool for searching text strings and regular expression patterns recursively in directory trees from within R. It supports coloured console output, RStudio source markers, and can also return the search results as a `data.frame` for further processing.
-In addtion, sifr provides `sed_replace()` on supported platforms (such as Linux, BSD, macOS) for replacing regex patterns across directory trees via [sed](https://en.wikipedia.org/wiki/Sed).
+sifr is a tool for searching text strings and regular expression patterns recursively in directory trees from within R. It supports colored console output, RStudio source markers, and can also return the search results as a `data.frame` for further processing.
+In addition, sifr provides `sed_replace()` on supported platforms (such as Linux, BSD, macOS) for replacing regex patterns across directory trees via [sed](https://en.wikipedia.org/wiki/Sed).